Updated: 3 days ago

 Mat 22:40 On these two commandments hang all the law and the prophets.

 The Bible does not command us to like everyone.
 Dislike is not a sin.
 Sin is not about feelings [temptations]; it is about choices [obedience or disobedience].
-Dislike [like] is a feeling; not a choice.
-Love [hate] is a choice.
-I would argue; as the title states, that dislike is the greatest temptation to disobey Jesus' command to love our neighbor; it is much easier to make the sinful choice [by default of the flesh] not to love someone we dislike.
+Disliking and liking are feelings; not a choices.
+Loving and hating are choices, not necessarily feelings.
+I would argue; as the title states, that dislike is the greatest temptation to disobey Jesus' command to love our neighbor; it is much easier to make the sinful choice [by default of the flesh] not to love a person that we dislike.
 We do not need to be someone’s friend in order to love them (Matthew 5:44).
 We can even be opposed their actions fervently, protest these actions, and seek proper legal action toward them if necessary.
 We must not however be vindictive, mean spirited, hateful, or vengeful (Romans 12:17-21).

 We must remember that the people that we may be so tempted to feel hateful feelings toward are also the victims.
 They are deceived by Satan and are unknowingly [possibly knowingly in some cases] acting as Satan’s minions, and they are to be pitied and prayed for.
 We must remember who our [and their] real enemy is: